Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Two consequences follow from Avogadro's law:

 1. One mole of any gas occupies the same volume under the same conditions.
-In particular, under normal conditions, i.e. at 0 °C (273 K) and 101.3 kPa, the volume of 1 mole of gas is 22.4 liters.
+In particular, under normal conditions, i.e. at 0 ° C (273 K) and 101.3 kPa, the volume of 1 mole of gas is 22.4 liters.
 This volume is called the molar volume of the gas Vm.
 This value can be recalculated to other temperatures and pressures using the Mendeleev-Clapeyron equation (Figure 3).

 1. Fill in the blanks:

-Molar volume is a physical quantity that shows...................., denoted.................. .., measured in...................... .
+Molar volume is a physical quantity that shows ..............., denoted by .............. .., measured in ............... .

 The volume of a gaseous substance (V) is equal to the product of the molar volume

-(Vm) per amount of substance (n) ..................................
+(Vm) by the amount of substance (n) ............................. .

-a) volume of a gaseous substance.
+a) the volume of a gaseous substance.

 b) molar volume.